 Paul is railing against some vile people who crept into the early church and began to teach other things, other doctrines, other gospels, and were successful at leading many astray.
 It was a problem right from the start, and it has continued to be a problem down to this very day!

 We know some of the early heresies of the first century church.
-Among the leading heresies was Gnosticism, from "gnosis" (knowledge).
+Among the leading heresies by those who were reprobate was Gnosticism, from "gnosis" (knowledge).
 These liars taught a special kind of "inside knowledge" that led many away from the truth they had recently learned from the apostles!
-May I recommend reading the article Was Jesus the REAL source of Christianity?

-Many of the epistles are written as a direct defense of "the faith which was once for all delivered to the saints."
-(Jude 3, NKJV) against the onslaught of Gnosticism and other heresies.
-Paul wasn't pulling any punches when he railed against these enemies of the truth, whether you're reading about it in Romans or any of his other epistles.
-Paul was very concerned about the danger these snakes could do to the church members.
-He rightly called them depraved, debased, and ultimately, rejected!
+Many of the New Testament epistles were written as a direct defense of "the faith which was once for all delivered to the saints" (Jude 3, NKJV).
+Paul's writings did not hesitate to rail against those whose reprobate hearts sought to destroy the Christian faith.
+He was very concerned about the danger these polluters of the truth could do to the church members.
+He rightly called them debased and ultimately rejected!

-What about you and me?
 Might we have a reprobate mind?
-The good news is, truly converted followers of our Lord and Savior Jesus Christ don't have to worry about such a thing.
+The good news is, truly converted followers of our Lord and Savior Jesus Christ do not have to worry about such a thing.